turingschool/front-end-curriculum/lessons/module-1/getting-around-in-the-terminal.md

 * Enter the command `ls`.
 What directories and files do you see?

 * Enter `ls -la`.
 How does this list change?
 Do you see the same files and directories when you use Finder?

+### Make Folders & Create/Remove Files: `mkdir`, `touch`, `rm`

+#### mkdir (make directory)

+Creating a folder/directory is something that you will be doing often.
+A way to create a new folder is using the `mkdir [dir name]` command.
+What this will do is create a new folder for us with whatever name you want to give it.

+Note: A common way to document how to use a command is the command name, `mkdir`, and then something within square brackets, `[dir name]`.
+The first part, `mkdir`, is the text that the terminal recognizes as a command.
+The second part, `[dir name]`, is the part where you will specify the new directory's name.
+The square brackets mean that this is a place for you to fill in your own information, but you do not include the square brackets.

+For example, let's create a new directory called `pizza`.
+Enter `mkdir pizza` in the terminal.

+One thing that you have to keep in mind is that in this process you won't really get a prompt if you did the thing right.
+Typically if there is no output to the terminal when you do the correct thing.

+How do we check that the directory was made?
+Use `ls` to check that it is listed.

+Keep in mind that even though you've created this folder, it doesn't mean you are inside of that folder you've just created.
+To actually go into our new folder, you need to change into that new directory, but we will talk about this in the next section.

+#### touch (create file)

+Similar to directories, we also need to be able to create new files.
+The command we are going to use to do this is the `touch [file name]` command.

+Let's make a new, blank text file using `touch toppings.txt`.
+If we open the file, there is nothing in it, but we expect that because we only told the terminal to create a new file.

+#### rm (remove)

+So we can make directories and new files, but we want to be able to remove them.
+That is where the `rm` command comes in.
+If we're not happy with our `toppings.txt` file, then we can delete it.

+Enter `rm toppings.txt` into the terminal, and poof, it's gone!
+As you can see there was no warning like, "Are you sure you want to delete this file?..."
+Be careful with this command because you can't undo it.

+#### Your Turn

+* Open a new terminal window.
+Create five different directories (with different names).
+Double check that all of the directories are listed in your current directory.
+Delete all the directories.

+* Create ten new files with different file names.
+Double check that all the files are listed in your current directory.
+Delete all the files you just created.

 ### Move Through the File Structure: `cd`